 Tip #7 – Measure Internal Customer Satisfaction

-Some organizations don’t measure and trend internal customer satisfaction at all, and those that do tend to do it only once a year at best.
+Some organizations don’t measure and trend internal customer satisfaction at all.
+Those that do tend to do it only once a year at best.
 The high performance organizations however regularly trend and review their performance in the areas of employee retention, complaint levels, and internal satisfaction (perception survey) scores.
-If you want to change your existing work culture, you have to assess the degree to which your people feel that the existing work systems are supporting such a change, and you also need a gauge of where your work culture currently is – what your people think and believe about the organization.
+If you want to change your existing work culture, you have to assess the degree to which your people feel that the existing work systems are supporting such a change.
+You also need a gauge of where your work culture currently is – what your people think and believe about the organization.
 Review these measures monthly, identify system changes (such as those mentioned in this list) to affect those scores, and take action to put the highest priority system changes in place.
 Also, don’t forget to identify and remedy the sources of internal customer dissatisfaction.

 Tip #8 – Eliminate Non-Value Added Process Activities

 The use of lean tools and concepts on the front lines of an organization is very popular right now, but few organizational leaders have turned these tools on themselves.
 For example, do you measure and trend meeting effectiveness?
 Have you taken steps to make your decision making processes leaner?
-Does each process owner in your organization have a plan for reducing the degree to which non-value added activities exist in those key processes that they are personally responsible for?
-Hypocrisy will hold back a high performance work culture as much as anything, and you can’t begin moving your culture forward if there are still systems in place that are holding it back.
+Does each process owner in your organization have a plan for minimizing the non-value added activities that exist in those key processes they are personally responsible for?
+Hypocrisy will hold back a high performance work culture as much as anything.
+You can’t begin moving your culture forward if there are still systems in place that are holding it back.
 Waste needs to be taken out of all key work processes, not just those that are performed by hourly people.
 Management system waste will kill a culture change effort.

 Tip #9 – Use Technology as an Improvement Catalyst

 Most organizations are attempting to utilize new technologies, but few are achieving the degree of success they could as they do so.
 The primary challenge in realizing this potential lies in the fact that most members of upper management are ‘before computers’ people.
-They began their work career before computers were in the mainstream, and in turn, their perspective of the power of a digital workplace are short sighted.
-They may try to use e-mail, intranets, and video conferencing to help the organization, but they are in most cases only scratching the surface when it comes to effectively using these tools.
-Instead of reaching more people with a more powerful message, and using technology to also collect more information from more customers in a low cost manner, they are instead using it to waste more time in ineffective meetings, making decisions, typing slowly, generating redundant reports, and sending counterproductive feedback to people.
+They began their work career before computers were in the mainstream.
+In turn, their perspective of the power of a digital workplace are short sighted.
+They may try to use e-mail, intranets, and video conferencing to help the organization, but they are, in most cases, only scratching the surface when it comes to effectively using these tools.
+Instead of reaching more people with a more powerful message, and using technology to also collect more information from more customers in a low cost manner, they are using it to waste more time in ineffective meetings, making decisions, typing slowly, generating redundant reports, and sending counterproductive feedback to people.

 Tip #10 – Stop Doing Things That Run Counter to Your Desired Culture